What do Midwesterners dread most about nasty winter weather? Driving in it.

 - Expectations about what happens in the event of closure, such as whether employees should work from home

 - Compensation in the event of a severe weather scenario, keeping in mind local, state and federal laws

 - How you will notify customers, clients or vendors of a closure — notice on your website, voicemail message, email, etc.

 - The expectation in the event of a mid-day closure that employees are expected to leave immediately

 Let’s look at a few of these items in more detail.

 How to define a weather emergency

 When developing your plan, consider setting specific criteria about the amount of snowfall, road conditions and temperatures that may trigger a closure.
 This will keep your employees from wondering about a snow day each time the snowplows come out.

 Blizzards aren’t the only weather situation that may require closing.
 Below-freezing temperatures and wind chills as low as -60 degrees prompted the governor of Minnesota to close schools statewide in January of 2014.

-Rely on an expert like the National Weather Service for weather conditions.
-You may look to your state department of transportation or local school district as a guide.
+Rely on an expert like the National Weather Service for weather conditions and to your state’s department of transportation for road conditions.
+You may look to your local school district as a guide.
 Know the terminology for different winter weather alerts, advisories and warnings.